TokyoInvestor

 Freehold (所有権, shoyūken) means you own both the building and the land outright with no time limit.
 This is the strongest form of ownership and what most foreign buyers should target.
 The alternative — leasehold (借地権) — means you own the building but rent the land, with ongoing fees and a fixed-term contract.
 TokyoInvestor flags all leasehold listings clearly.

 Some Tokyo properties sit on land that cannot be demolished and rebuilt under current building codes — typically because the road frontage is narrower than the 2-metre minimum required by law.
-These properties often appear attractively priced but cannot be financed by most Japanese banks, cannot be demolished if structurally compromised, and have significantly limited resale markets.
+These properties often appear attractively priced but cannot be financed by most Japanese banks, cannot be rebuilt if structurally compromised, and have significantly limited resale markets.
 TokyoInvestor flags all rebuild-restricted listings.

 Japan's national Minpaku law (民泊新法) allows short-term rentals for up to 180 days per year.
 Individual wards impose varying additional restrictions — some limit STR to specific calendar periods, others have area-specific rules.
 TokyoInvestor displays ward-level STR guidance on every listing.
 Always verify with building management and local authorities before purchasing for rental purposes.